Museum Collections of the United States

 Southern Alleghenies Museum of Art

-Over 60 tangkas including some rare iconographic forms; exhibited on the Himalayan Art web page.
+Over 60 Tibetan paintings including some rare iconographic forms.
+(See images on HAR).

 University of Pennsylvania Museum of Archaeology and Anthropology

-With a collection of approximately 300 Tibetan objects there ar over 70 Buddhist and Bon tangkas along with other Himalayan artifacts.
+With a collection of approximately 300 Tibetan objects, over 70 Buddhist and Bon paintings along with other Himalayan artifacts.
 Philadelphia, Pennsylvania.

 Virginia